The Church of Jesus Christ of Latter-day Saints in Burundi: District and branches

-The Rwanda Kigali Mission Branch serves individuals and families not in proximity of a meetinghouse.
+The Rwanda Kigali Dispersed Members Unit serves individuals and families not in proximity of a meetinghouse.

 The Church also operates a FamilySearch Center in Bujumbura.

 Mission

 In the 1990s, Burundi was assigned to the Ivory Coast Abidjan Mission.
 In 2009, it was assigned to the Uganda Kampala Mission, and in 2010 it was assigned to the DR Congo Lubumbashi Mission.
 In 2022, the Church created the Rwanda Kigali Mission, and as of February 2025, this mission covers Rwanda, Burundi, and the Kivu region of DR Congo.

 Temple

 As of May 2025, Burundi is assigned to the Nairobi Kenya Temple district.